indapa/indapa.github.io/_posts/2025-05-31-nextflow-stub.md

 ---

 I'm still be doing a lot Nextflow development lately for [PacBio HiFi](https://www.pacb.com/technology/hifi-sequencing/) WGS secondary analysis.
-My workflow is pretty involved, starting from un-alingned reads in BAM format, performing reference guided alignment, and then proceeding with DNA short variant calling, CNV and structural variant calling, and CpG and 6mA methylation calling.
+My workflow farily comprehensive, starting from un-aligned reads in BAM format, performing reference guided alignment, and then proceeding with DNA short variant calling, CNV and structural variant calling, and CpG and 6mA methylation calling.

 Today, I finally got around to adding a [stub section](https://www.nextflow.io/docs/latest/process.html) to my Nextflow processes to test and ensure the accuracy and worflow logic without having to run the actual process commands.